Weeds in Austin, TX

 - Destroys The Aesthetic Value Of Turf And Other Ornamental Plantings

 Weeds are known by everyone, but are not necessarily recognized.
 Effective selective weed control efforts depend on the ability to recognize plants, to make an intelligent choice of cultural practices and herbicide use.
-This webpage aides in recognizing 120 of the more common weeds in the Southern United States.
+This webpage aides in recognizing 120 of the more common weeds in Austin Texas.
 Please note there are more than 300 common names for these same weeds.
 Priority was assigned on the basis of most common occurrence and difficulty to control.
 We have attempted also to represent all the southern states with weeds peculiar to the widely varying environments.
 Nevertheless, there are at least 180 weeds of lesser importance which are not shown, and which present problems over large or local areas.

 Common names of weeds conform to the Weed Science Society of America Terminology Committee report.
 Botanical names conform first to the WSSA Terminology report, or alternatively to Smalls’s “Manual of Southeastern Flora,” or to Gray’s “Manual of Botany.”